 In 1996, the first scholarship fund was established at the Central Florida Foundation.
-Today, we have awarded nearly $1 million in scholarships through nine unique scholarship funds.
+Today, we have awarded nearly $1 million in scholarships through 11 unique scholarship funds.
 These scholarship funds were established by generous donors who wanted to create a lasting impact in the community by providing deserving students support toward achieving their educational and professional goals.

 Sally Abernethy Educational Fund

 The Sally Abernethy Educational Fund was established upon the death of Miss Abernethy in 1978.
 A member of a Polk County citrus family, Ms. Abernethy attended Winter Haven High School and graduated from Agnes Scott College.

 Distributions from the fund provide scholarships for students graduating from Winter Haven High School and Lake Region High School.

 The Alexander Lauder W. Adams Estate Fund was established in 1991 to provide scholarships for graduates of Edgewater High School.
 Distributions from the fund provide annual scholarships.